 We have seen evidence of Google’s investment in creating a vertical search on the SERP from a few different directions.

-The rise of the vertical search on Google
+The rise of the vertical search on Google and new ad formats

 Google’s attention to user intent has led to a rise in the use of universal elements to create vertical SERP layouts.
 The SERPs people see, including the number of ads and their formats, the number of images, videos, news items, Quick Answers, and text results all depend upon what Google perceives as their user intent.

 Google’s algorithm analyzes what the user most likely will want to see.
 It can then arrange the search results according to the likely intent, placing a greater emphasis on the specific types of content most likely to help the user rather than returning a broad list of content types.

 Over the past nine months, we at BrightEdge have also detected a large increase in the number of videos that appear on the SERP--they appear 47% more often than 1 year prior.
 This increase leads to more individualized SERPs tailored more precisely to the needs of the user.

 Google has also supported vertical search marketing through the release of two new ad formats.
 These new ad formats will allow brands to create ads that fit more precisely into these user needs and create vertical searches that will help customers find what they seek faster.

 Google's new ad formats and their role in vertical search